yar83/mesto/README.md

   The page interacts with user via **JavaScript**.
 User can change data on a page and add some content.
 Code is divided into modules and each does its own task.
 4. **Webpack**<br>
   **Webpack** is a bundler for the whole project.
 It is used to collect single modules to one bundle and deploy it to the server.

 ##### Perspective
+This project is a final version of base technologies sprint.
+Next goal is to refactor the code with React.JS library so that to get more clear and mantainable code.